|In the company of an experienced local guide, we set out to discover the dramatic history of the Old Town and Jewish Quarter in Prague.|

 We uncover the architectural secrets of the Gothic Tyn Church, and learn about the Czech hero Jan Hus and the shocking Defenestrations of Prague.

-Passing through charming Ungelt, we visit St. Jamesís Church, where royal weddings were held, and the Carolinum, the oldest University in Central Europe.
-And we visit the Estates Theatre, where Mozart performed in 1787.
+Passing through charming Ungelt, we visit St. Jamesís Church, where royal weddings were held; the Carolinum, which is the oldest University in Central Europe; and the Estates Theatre, where Mozart personally conducted the world premiere of Don Giovanni in 1787.

-As we explore the cobbled back streets, we learn about the torrid events associated with this area of Prague, but also uncover some of the wonderful traditions and legends tied to it.
+The guide recounts both the torrid events associated with this area of Prague, and some of the wonderful traditions and legends that are tied to it.

 The Old Town & Jewish Quarter Tour is a terrific introduction to the historical centre of Prague.
 In just 2 hours, participants gain a good understanding of the city's place in world history.